If any of you have

 It is clear which of these two briefs more likely to give the best result.
-Version 2 is a better brief because it is SMART:
+Version 2 is a better brief because it includes SMART Criteria:

 - (S)Specific = The cake needs to be Spider-man themed, chocolate, nut free, and be big enough for 12 people;